 Make It Even Lighter

-- If you’d like to cut the calories even more, choose a non-dairy milk option in place of the milk and half and half.
+- If you’d like to cut the calories even more, choose a non-dairy milk option in place of the milk.
 Season with sea salt or another low sodium spice.

 - Add more cauliflower than potatoes.
 Try for a 25-75 percent mixture of potatoes to cauliflower.